equilaterus/bootlaterus.gh-pages/_README_RELEASE.md

 * Create a [Github Page](https://pages.github.com/).

-* Download Release Assets from this repo.
+* Download Release Assets from this repo (The .zip file that contains this README).

 * Uncompress files on your repo.